thisisme/litium-astro/README.md

 ```

 ## Development
-You need to terminals.
+You need two terminals.
 One for [proxy](https://docs.litium.com/accelerators/react-accelerator/get-started) and one for dev
 ```
 - npm run proxy
 - npm run dev